yuri-qualtie/MemoryLeaks/README.md

 ## Description of issue
 Sample project to demonstrate that `.accessibilityElement(children: .contain)` recommended by [Apple](https://developer.apple.com/documentation/swiftui/accessibilitychildbehavior/contain) produces objects that are leaked in UITest

-We introduced view modifier `containerAccessibility(identifier: String)` to add accesability to containers such as VStack and HStacks.
+We introduced view modifier `containerAccessibility(identifier: String)` to add accesibility to containers such as VStack and HStacks.
 ```
 struct ContainerAccessibility: ViewModifier {
     let identifier: String